Skip to content

 podman machine stop

-But I recommend stopping the database before stopping the Podman machine:
+Stop the database before you stop the Podman machine:

 Terminal window